dplassgit/d2lang/docs/overview.md

 Any number of `elif` clauses are allowed.
 Like Python (and unlike Java and C), parentheses are *not required* around the boolean expression.

+There is no "case" statement in D2, like in Python.

 #### `while` loop

 ```